ankumar/distributed/README.md

   - GitHub - https://octoverse.github.com/
   - Platforms for Open Source Creators - https://www.oss.fund/

-### 2. Infrastructure - Utility Compute, Storage & Network
+### 2. Cloud Infrastructure - Utility Compute, Storage & Network

 **CUE:**
 > CUE is an open source language, with a rich set of APIs and tooling, for defining, generating, and validating all kinds of data: configuration, APIs, database schemas, code, … you name it. -- https://cuelang.org/